 Enter 2.44992 and reading the second output line we see this yields a 1 in 40 ratio and a 1.4321 degree angle.

-The graph towards the top of the page shows a small range of angles from zero to 20 degrees.
+The graph at the top of this page shows a small range of angles from zero to 20 degrees.

 Answers are displayed in scientific notation with the number of